beckettkev/Goldfish/README.md

 ```node
 npm run chunk
 ```

+## Using Goldfish

-Now you are good to go.
-Checkout the code examples in the following section to see how to use Goldfish...
+Now that you have bundled the Goldfish app, you will need to upload and add a JavaScript reference to the file in the normal manner.
+After you have done this, you can take a look at the code examples in the following section to see how you can implement Goldfish...

 ## Code Example - Easy
 ```javascript